nerdalize/rotor/README.md

 	api_endpoint=<your_endpoint>
 	```

-3. The API should now be reachable, make sure to add some path:
+3. The API should now be reachable, without a path the gateway will return unauthorized but with any path the request will be proxied to the Lambda function and handles by our Go code:

 	```
-	curl <your_endpoint>
+	curl <your_endpoint>/foobar
 	> hello from Rotor
 	```